Supporting the Clown Doctors

-ESV is partnering with the Clown Doctors in 2018 to help spread our BBQ safety message to families
+Since 2018, ESV has partnered with the Clown Doctors to help spread our BBQ safety message to families

-We are providing $50,000 to the Humour Foundation to fund two Clown Doctors to attend the burns clinic at the Royal Children’s Hospital for 50 weeks in 2018.
+The $50,000 annual sponsorship to the Humour Foundation funds two Clown Doctors to attend the burns clinic at the Royal Children’s Hospital Melbourne for 50 weeks throughout the year.

-The launch of the partnership at the RCH on 13 December 2017 was held in conjunction with the launch of our Look Before You Cook (BBQ safety) summer campaign.
+The launch of the partnership at the RCH on 13 December 2017 was held in conjunction with the launch of our Know the dril before you grill (BBQ safety) summer campaign.

 The Humour Foundation is a national charity that supports sick children and their families by making them laugh – delivering ‘doses’ of fun and laughter.
 The Clown Doctors visit several hospitals across Melbourne, including the Royal Children’s Hospital, Monash Children’s Hospital, the Northern Hospital and Geelong Hospital, and many interstate.
 It is dedicated to promoting and delivering the health benefits of humour via its Clown Doctors.
 Their work is based (indirectly) on the work of Patch Adams.

 International research has found laughter to have both physical and psychological benefits for children undergoing medical treatment.
 Its benefits are endorsed by medical professionals, including Dr Mike O’Brien, Head of Surgery at the Royal Children’s Hospital, Melbourne and a Clown Doctor ambassador.